Killruddery House: Gardens

 At the foot of the Little Sugar Loaf mountain, the estate has over 800 acres.
 In 1684, Monsieur Bonet was hired to build the gardens inspired by the then-popular French Gardens of Versailles.
 The idea for the two 550-foot long reflecting pools came from the canals at Château de Courances, and stocked fish for the house.
 Also constructed during the 4th Earl's ownership was a summer house, pleasure garden, cherry garden, kitchen garden, gravel walks, a bowling green, a walled garden with fruit trees, a ha-ha, avenues, ponds, formal hedges, and a deer park.

 In 1846, Daniel Robertson restored the gardens for the 11th Earl.
 A conservatory was built, designed by William Burn in the 1850s.

 In 1951, the 14th Earl and Countess of Meath returned to the property and were faced with dry rot on the buildings and overgrown gardens.
 Without a gardener for many years, they gradually worked to restore the gardens themselves.
 They opened the house and gardens to the public.

 As of 2002, there were over 90 acres of gardens with 3.5 miles of hedging.

+Filming location

+The following films or television series have been filmed in part on the estate: